Darsh-A/Onlyfans18-/Chemistry/CHM101/Periodic Table.md

 $$

 2. ***Bonding***
-- Forms covalent bonds and engages in cluster and/or bridge bonding.
+- Forms covalent bonds and engages in cluster and/or bridge bonding
+- Boron posses $3$ electrons and can be stabilized by sharing $5$.
+This is done in $3$ ways:
+	1.